 The Thai Sib Sen or Thai Sen Energy Lines form an important theoretical and practical component of Traditional Thai Massage therapy.

 In a general sense, Thai Sen theory implies that (physical) blockages and obstructions of the flow of “Life Energy” in our bodies lead to illnesses and discomforts.
-In the Orient, this vital Life Energy is called Prana, Lom, or Qi, among other labels, depending on the country and the traditional medical system used.
+In the Orient, this vital Life Energy is called Prana, Lom Pran, Ki or Qi, among other labels, depending on the country and the traditional medical system used.

 Naturally, a lot of focus in Thai Massage is directed at clearing the blockages of the Thai Sen Lines by using a variety of techniques, such as stretches, vibration, acupressure, percussion, and so on.
 Thus, by opening up the Sen Lines, Life Energy can flow unobstructed and promote healing and health.

-The idea of invisible channels, canals, or vessels that carry Life Energy is a kind of magic, a mystery, a belief, and a Western Thai Massage student has only two options: accept or reject the concept.
+In the West, the idea of invisible channels, canals, or vessels that carry Life Energy is considered a kind of magic, a mystery, a belief, and a Western Thai Massage student has only two options: accept or reject the concept.
 In fact, Thai Massage works, has results and health benefits, even without knowledge of the Sen Lines.
 As for this, there are plenty of healers in Thailand that have no actual knowledge of the Energy Lines, their trajectories and function, but still do excellent healing work.